30-year mortgage rates

 One year ago, 30-year loans were averaging a higher 2.99%.

 "As the economy works to get back to its pre-pandemic self, and the fight against COVID-19 variants unfolds, owners and buyers continue to benefit from some of the lowest mortgage rates of all time," says Freddie Mac's chief economist Sam Khater.
-He also points out that the 30-year has remained below 3% for the past five weeks.

 15-year mortgage rates